AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 >[!NOTE]
 >
->The Journey authoring lifecycle also include a set of intermediate statuses which are not available for filtering: "Publishing" (between "Draft" and "Live"), "Activating test mode" or "Deactivating test mode" (between "Draft" and "Draft (test)"), and "Stopping" between "Live" and "Stopped").
+>The Journey authoring lifecycle also includes a set of intermediate statuses which are not available for filtering: "Publishing" (between "Draft" and "Live"), "Activating test mode" or "Deactivating test mode" (between "Draft" and "Draft (test)"), and "Stopping" (between "Live" and "Stopped").
 When a journey is in an intermediate state, it is read-only.

 Use the **[!UICONTROL Creation filters]** to filter journeys according to their creation date or the user who created them.